golgar/NewOfficeTour/README.md

 # New Office Tour
-vr tour for our new office
+vr tour for our new office made with A-Frame